SirGnip/arcade_screensaver_framework/README.md

 select your newly installed screen saver.
 This is usually accomplished by following steps similar to:

 * Right click on the Windows desktop
-* Select "Personalilze"
+* Select "Personalize"
-* Click "Lock screen" in left pane
+* Click "Lock screen" in the left pane
-* Scroll to the bottom of the dialog and click link labeled "Screen saver settings"
+* Scroll to the bottom of the dialog and click the link labeled "Screen saver settings"
-* In the "Screen Saver Settings" dialog, select your screen saver from the "dropdown"
+* In the "Screen Saver Settings" dialog, select your newly installed screen saver from the dropdown
-* Enter a "Wait" time for how long your computer must be idle before it starts the screen saver
+* Enter a "Wait" time for how long your computer must be idle before it displays the screen saver
 * Click the "Preview" button to see your screen saver

 *Note: The "Screen Saver Settings" dialog will feel very sluggish while your have a custom screen saver selected.
 This is because Windows is running the screen saver application in the background as you click through the options in the dialog.
-Each run of the application takes a couple seconds to complete.*
+Each run of the application takes a couple seconds to complete.
+This is because of how PyInstaller bundles Python scripts.*

 # Write your own screen saver

+## Quick demonstration

 Install framework: